Some depressing news for Brian.

 "It's you that doesn't want me, that's why you're doing it with George."

 I sat on my motorbike looking at her.
 I wanted so much to tell her about what happened with Amanda.
-I wanted to tell her how much I wanted to make love with her, but was reluctant because of my fear of another failure.
+I wanted to tell her how much I wanted to make love with her but was reluctant because of my fear of failure.
 I realised I should have told her weeks ago.
-Maybe now it was too late, and I knew that it was not really Helen's fault, it was mine.
+Maybe now it was too late and I knew it was not really Helen's fault, it was mine.